 There are no set working hours, but days can be very long.

-Working conditions vary - models may work indoors in a wide range of locations or out of doors in all weathers.
+Working conditions vary - models may work indoors or outdoors on various locations.
+Fashion models may be required to work in different types of weathers, depending on the type of shoot.
 The work is physically demanding as models spend most of their time on their feet.
+Depending on the type of job, you may also be required to walk in fashion shows too.
 They usually travel away from home for long or short periods, either auditioning or for shows and photo sessions.

 To be a model you should be: